-A cursory glance at indicators relating to and studies of the South Asian region clearly show that women in the region face discrimination in multiple spheres - literacy, employment, political leadership and asset ownership, amongst others - and face multiple inequalities in the household, as daughters, wives or mothers.
-Where do ICTs fit into this picture?
-The next sections capture, first, ICT statistics in the region and then, the ICT policy scenario in South Asian countries from the context of gender and development.
+A cursory glance at indicators and studies of the South Asian region clearly show that women in the region face discrimination in multiple spheres - literacy, employment, political leadership and asset ownership, amongst others, and face multiple inequalities in the household, as daughters, wives or mothers.
+Where do ICTs fit in this picture?
+The next section captures, first, ICT statistics in the region and then, the ICT policy scenario in South Asian countries from the context of gender and development.